-The site productivity project characterises the timber-growing potential of forested sites across British Columbia.
+The site productivity project characterizes the timber-growing potential of forested sites across British Columbia.
 Inventory staff works with clients, ecologists and site-productivity researchers to plan and execute this program.
-Currently, the Land Based Investment Strategy (LBIS) funds the site productivity project.
-Its purpose, goals and scope follow those of LBIS.
-The sections below provide more information on the:
+The site productivity project has been funded under the Land Based Investment Strategy (LBIS) funds and therefore the purpose, goals and scope of this project closely follow those of LBIS.
+In the sections below more information is provided on the:

-LBIS guides ongoing resource investments and short-term targeted investments in B.C.’s natural resources.
-It realizes environmental sustainability and economic prosperity.
+The purpose of the LBIS is to guide ongoing resource investments and short-term targeted investments in British Columbia’s natural resources to realize environmental sustainability and economic prosperity.

-- Manage a portfolio of natural resources to uphold and enhance their value
+- Actively manage a portfolio of natural resources to uphold and enhance their value.

 - Mitigate impacts due to catastrophic environmental disturbance or human action

-- Administer timely use of B.C.’s natural resources and help achieve economic, social and environmental benefits
+- Act on immediate needs/emerging priorities to enable the use of B.C.’s natural resources and contribute to the achievement of economic, social and environmental benefits.

-Eligible investment categories and priorities are determined annually using these strategic directions:
+Eligible investment categories and priorities will be determined annually using the strategic direction from the following sources:

-- Other government commitments described in the throne speech, the BC Jobs Plan, specific initiatives, minister’s priorities, etc.
+- Other government commitments as described in the Throne Speech, Canada Starts Here: the BC Jobs Plan, specific initiatives, Minister’s priorities, etc.